Big news from Naviter:”We announce the Oudie 4 and Oudie 4 Basic!”

 1. New vario.
 Now assisted by inertial sensors (gyros, accelerometers and magnetometers) the Oudie 4’s vario is even better.
 Contrary to our initial expectations the inertial vario – when done right – is a real benefit and does provide additional information to pilot through its instantaneous response without being nervous or too sensitive.

 2. New wind.
-The new sensors (and clever use of the Kalman filters, if you like) allowed us to improve wind prediction considerably.
+The new sensors (and clever use of the Kalman filters, if you like) allowed us to improve calculated wind speed and direction considerably.
 In the best case scenario Oudie 4 will give a useful wind estimate already after a single 180 degree turn on the ridge.
 It also works at wind speeds higher than your airspeed.
 Additional turns make the prediction better of course.

 3. New charge.
 It’s now possible to charge the Oudie 4 with a regular mini USB cable and a battery pack – something that’s not possible with the Oudie 3/3+.
 For this the USB port was moved, which means the holes in the Oudie Jacket (soft mount) have also moved.
 Otherwise the body and the screen remain the same as with the Oudie 3+.